 However, some dogs still bark and go crazy at strangers in the street or continue to bark at guests if they move around in the apartment.

-Undersocialized dogs and herding breeds are notorious for barking at strangers for who moving around inside the house.
+Undersocialized dogs and herding breeds are notorious for barking at strangers who move around inside the house.

 If your pup is barky with people even after trying to greet them outdoors, here’s what to do.